ONSdigital/dp/guides/NEW_LIBRARY.md

   `$ brew install git`

-* Fly CLI (can be downloaded from the links in the corner of the concourse UI)
+* Fly CLI (can be downloaded from the links in the corner of the [Concourse UI](https://concourse.onsdigital.co.uk/) UI)

 Getting started
 ---------------